 - High freight volumes.
 Our extended shipments may pass through terminals between pickup and delivery.
 Occasionally the workers at these terminals can’t move freight out as fast as it comes in.
 Trucks are loaded and unloaded on a first-come-first-serve basis.

 - Other logistical issues.
 Perhaps nobody was available to receive carrier for pickup/delivery, which also may result in a fee from pickup attempts or delivery attempts.
 Sometimes a port is too congested for carrier to make the pickup/delivery in a timely manner.
 These occurrences typically result in a 1-2 day delay.

-If you are concerned with a delivery delay and need additional support, please contact us via chat from your dashboard.
+If you are concerned with a delivery delay and need additional support, please contact us via a ticket from your dashboard.